DikshaNimje/Crud-Operations-on-Multiple-Tables/README.md

 # Crud-Operations-on-Multiple-Tables
-This is Crud Operations Project in Asp.Net Using Sql Server
+This is Crud Operations Project On Multiple Tables in Asp.Net Using Sql Server